pokiebob/outponged/README.md

 # OutPonged

 OutPonged is a social networking platform for table tennis players, clubs, coaches, and enthusiasts.
-It connects the global table tennis community through player profiles, club listings, tournaments, and a social media–style feed.
+It connects the global table tennis community through player profiles, club listings, coaches, tournaments through an instagram-style feed.

 ## Features